Medipass Solutions Pty Ltd

-8. Disclaimer & warranty
+12. Disclaimer & warranty

-The information, software, products, and services included in or available through Medipass may include inaccuracies or typographical errors.
+12.1 The information, software, products, and services included in or available through Medipass may include inaccuracies or typographical errors.

-Medipass and/or its suppliers make no representations about the suitability, reliability, availability, timeliness, and accuracy of the information, software, products, services and related graphics contained on the platform or through the Service for any purpose.
+12.3 To the maximum extent permitted by applicable law, Medipass, its contractors and suppliers and Insurers make no representations about the suitability, reliability, availability, timeliness and accuracy of the information, software, products, services and related graphics contained on the platform or through the Service for any purpose.
 To the maximum extent permitted by applicable law, all such information, software, products, services and related graphics are provided “as is” without warranty or condition of any kind.
-Medipass and/or its suppliers hereby disclaim all warranties and conditions with regard to this information, software, products, services and related graphics, including all implied warranties or conditions of merchantability, fitness for a particular purpose, title and non-infringement.
+To the maximum extent permitted by applicable law, Medipass, its contractors and suppliers and Insurers hereby disclaim all warranties and conditions with regard to this information, software, products, services and related graphics, including all implied warranties or conditions of merchantability, fitness for a particular purpose, title and non-infringement.

 13. Security & Privacy

-When using the Service, you must provide accurate, up-to-date and complete information.
+13.1 When using the Service, you must provide accurate, up-to-date and complete information.
 If you create a Medipass Account, you are solely responsible for keeping your password and access to your mobile phone (for where we communicate unique PIN codes) secure.
 You will be solely responsible and liable for any activity that occurs under your user name, or in an account attached to your biometric data (including face, fingerprint or other touch ID).

-You must use all reasonable endeavours to prevent any unauthorised access to, or use of, the Service and you must notify Medipass immediately in the event of any suspected unauthorised access or use.
+13.2 You must use all reasonable endeavours to prevent any unauthorised access to, or use of, the Service and you must notify Medipass immediately in the event of any suspected unauthorised access or use.

-10. Communications network
+14. Communications network